flyinglightspeck/StandbyFLSs/README.md

    * Two failure models for an FLS:  RandTTL and BetaTTL.
    * Fix-sized reliability groups consisting of G illuminating FLSs and 1 standby FLSs.
    * Mean Time to Illuminate a Dark (MTID) point after an FLS fails.
    * A configurable simulation model to quantify the Quality of Illumination (QoI) as a function of time for a point cloud.
 Each FLS is modeled as a process.
+With large point cloudes (FLSs), the simulator scales horizontally to run across multiple servers.

 # Limitations